ShikaUB/Shika/README.md

 </a>
 <br>
 <hr>
 <i>⚠️ This project is provided as-is.
 Developer doesn't take ANY responsibility over any problems, caused by userbot.
-By installing SharkUserBot you take all risks on you.
+By installing Shika you take all risks on you.
 Please, consider reading https://core.telegram.org/api/terms for more information.</i>
 <br>
 <hr>
 <h1>Developer</h1>